-If you have any questions about the residence permit in Switzerland, please ask us.
+If you have any questions about the residence permit or citizenship by investment in Switzerland, please ask us.

-Residence permits when moving to Switzerland from US
+Residence permits when relocating to Switzerland from US

-As mentioned above, moving to Switzerland from US requires applying for a temporary or long-term residence permit.
+As mentioned above, if you want to immigrate to Switzerland from US you should apply for a temporary or long-term residence permit.
 There are several such types of visas and the main difference between them is related to renewability.
 The L and B permits are the two most important short-term residence permits, however, only the B visa is issued for one year and can be renewed.

 Even if there are other types of visas available for citizens coming outside the EU, including the US, the residence permits presented above are the most sought.

 Those who want to immigrate to Switzerland can obtain guidance on the steps related to applying for all categories of visas.
 We can also advise on Switzerland citizenship.

 Documents related to immigrating to Switzerland from the USA

 There are various documents that need to be prepared and filed with the Swiss embassy or consulate when emigrating from the USA.
 The documents must be prepared in accordance with the immigration purpose and usually consist of: